pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_source_packages.hbs.md

 # tanzu insight source packages

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight source packages` to get the source packages.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight source packages` command to get the source packages.

 ## <a id='synopsis'></a>Synopsis